 Douglas Lawrence (1928-2000).
 Telecommunications engineer for the Post Office.
 Liberal.
 Born in Cranbrook, Kent.
-Came to Newbury 1952.
-2 Campaigned for the establishment of Newbury Town Council and preservation of the Corn Exchange.
+Came to Newbury 1952.2 Campaigned for the establishment of Newbury Town Council and preservation of the Corn Exchange.
 Attended the opening in 1980 of Northcroft Leisure Centre by Reg Stubberfield.
 Member of Newbury District Council 1979-97 (Chairman 1992-93).
 Lawrence Place is named after him.3

 Mrs Jo M. Lindsay.
 Liberal.
-Born Josephine M. Hides.
-Married to Jim Lindsay.
+Born Josephine M. Hicks in Kingclere in 1942.4 Married to Jim Lindsay 1963.
 Driving force behind the pre-school playgroups association.
 Interested in the effects of planning on the Kennet & Avon Canal.
-Lost her seat on the District Council in 1983.4
+Lost her seat on the District Council in 1983.5